jbcodeforce/big-data-tenant-analytics/docs/rt-analytics.md

 ![](./diagrams/qs-arch.drawio.png)

-**Figure 1**
+**Figure 1: Streaming components**

 ## Kinesis Data Streams

 There is nothing special in this demonstration, the creation of the different data streams is done using CDK.

+* `bigdatajobs`: for job related events
+* `companies`: for event related to tenant entities events
+* `enrichedcompanies` to shared events with enriched data to be consumed by other services.

-See [the file](https://github.com/jbcodeforce/big-data-tenant-analytics/tree/main/setup/kinesis-cdk/app.py) and to deploy those streams, do a `cdk deploy` under the folder: [setup/kinesis-cdk](https://github.com/jbcodeforce/big-data-tenant-analytics/tree/main/setup/kinesis-cdk).
+See [the python file kinesis-cdk/app.py](https://github.com/jbcodeforce/big-data-tenant-analytics/tree/main/setup/kinesis-cdk/app.py) for the CDK definitions of those streams and to deploy them, do a `cdk deploy` under the folder: [setup/kinesis-cdk](https://github.com/jbcodeforce/big-data-tenant-analytics/tree/main/setup/kinesis-cdk).
 The persistence is set to 24 hours.

 ## Kinesis Data Analytics Code explanation